Shnob/zzd/README.md

 Currently produces same output as `xxd` (with no arguments) when tested on the project's own `build.zig` file (excluding text color).

+Functional help page printed on `zzd --help` or when passed malformed arguments.

 ## Next Steps

-- Rework error handling properly before moving on
-- Print the help page when `-h` is passed.
-Also print help when receiving malformed arguments
 - Allow optional input from files
 - Allow optional output to files
+- Allow arbitrary column width (currently fixed to 16)